parimalp/compute_acceleration_using_Vitis/README.md

 There are two ways to connect to the instance: SSH and RDP.

-**Note:** This tutorial requires the use of the Vitis GUI, and Xilinx has found connecting through RDP to generally be more responsive than SSH tunneling and/or VNC for AWS instances.
+**Note:** This tutorial requires the use of the Vitis GUI, and connecting through RDP to generally be more responsive than SSH tunneling and/or VNC for AWS instances.
 As RDP clients are available on most systems instructions for RDP are provided here.